TrapFrogBubblez/desktop-shortcut-watcher/README.md

 systemctl --user restart desktop-shortcut-watcher.service

-License
+License:

     This project is licensed under the MIT License.